Go to Facebook to interact. Home

 We move ahead some years now, down to the reign of Nebuchadnezzar's grandson, Belshazzar.
 The Bible is often ridiculed when profane secular history doesn't seem to back it up.
 Such was the case concerning this man, Belshazzar, until the discovery of the Nabonidus Cylinder and other findings published by Raymond Daugherty.

-May I "chase a rabbit" with you here for a moment?
-Secular history is often called "profane history" because historians write their works with a bias and have been known to get their facts mixed up ... and even to lie.
-However, the inspired Word of God is true and reliable in every detail.
-In fact, it has proved so reliable that I know of no unbiased modern scholar who seriously questions the historicity of the Bible.
-So, it is important to keep in mind that profane history doesn't corroborate the Bible ... rather, where applicable, the Bible corroborates profane history.
+Secular history is often called "profane history" because historians write their works with a bias and have been known to mix up their facts ... and even to lie.
+By way of contrast, the history recorded in the original manuscripts of the Bible ... the inspired Word of God ... is true and reliable in every detail.
+This fact has been demonstrated on multiple occasions ... confirming the historicity of the Bible.
+Nevertheless, it is important to keep in mind that profane history doesn't corroborate the Bible ... rather, where applicable, the Bible corroborates profane history.

 Coming back to our text, Nabonidus and his son, Belshazzar, reigned together.
-They were one king away from Nebuchadnezzar.
-Evil-Merodach had ruled before them.
+They were just one king away from Nebuchadnezzar ...
+Evil-Merodach, who had ruled just before them.
 Both he and Nabonidus had married daughters of Nebuchadnezzar.
-Nabonidus was gone a lot and his son, Belshazzar, reigned in his absence.
-Apparently, it was during one of his absences that Belshazzar got the bright idea of getting out the sacred gold and silver goblets that his grandfather, Nebuchadnezzar, had taken from the temple at Jerusalem.
-He wanted to show them off and use them for eating and drinking purposes at his party.
-To compound his transgression, as they drank, he and his guests began to praise the gods of gold and silver, bronze, iron, wood and stone as they partied.
+Nabonidus was away a lot and his son, Belshazzar, reigned in his absence.
+Apparently, it was during one of his absences that Belshazzar got the bright idea of getting the sacred gold and silver goblets out for a banquet.
+They were the sacred utensils that his grandfather, Nebuchadnezzar, had taken from the temple at Jerusalem.
+He wanted to show them off and use them for eating and drinking purposes.
+To compound his transgression, he and his guests began to praise the gods of gold and silver, bronze, iron, wood, and stone as they partied.
 Now, keep in mind, that those vessels belonged to the one and only true Lord God.
 They weren't the Jews' possessions ... they were God's possessions.
 That's why I called them sacred.
-Belshazzar, and his guests, were playing with fire but were too ignorant to know it.
-They would shortly be educated, however.
+Belshazzar, and his guests, were playing with fire ... but they were too ignorant to know it.
+Shortly, however, they were in for an education.

-One can only imagine the sudden change that came over Belshazzar's banqueting hall when that hand appeared and began to write on the wall!
-Doubtless, the noise ceased.
-The tinkle and click of utensils stopped.
-The music stopped and the talking and laughter were replaced by silence.
-Belshazzar himself turned stone sober and pale and couldn't stand up ... for fear.
-Hebrews 10:31 comes to mind here, does it not?
+One can only imagine the sudden change that came over Belshazzar's banqueting hall when that hand appeared and began to write upon the wall!
+Doubtless, all the merrymaking came to a screeching halt!
+The tinkle and click of utensils ceased.
+The music ceased and the talking and laughter were replaced with stone silence.
+Belshazzar himself became stone-sober and turned pale and couldn't even stand ... for fear.
+Hebrews 10:31, comes to mind, does it not?

 It is a fearful thing to fall into the hands of the living God.

-Belshazzar had stepped over the line.
-He had been cocky and blasphemous.
-When his grandfather, Nebuchadnezzar, had taken these sacred objects from God's temple at Jerusalem, he had stored them.
-His grandson, under the influence of alcohol, did what his grandfather wouldn't have dreamed of doing ... using these sacred vessels that had been dedicated to the one true God (I Kings 6), for eating and drinking utensils and to toast dead, lifeless idols.
-Immediately, judgment on Belshazzar and his kingdom was pronounced.
-Then, it was just a matter of carrying it out.
-The wise men were called in to decipher the words the hand had written on the wall, but none could do so.
+When Nebuchadnezzar had taken these sacred utensils from the Lord's temple at Jerusalem, he had put them in storage.
+His grandson, under the influence of alcohol, did what his grandfather wouldn't have dreamed of doing ... taking them out and using these vessels (sacred vessels that had been dedicated to the one true God ...
+I Kings 6), to eat and drink from while toasting his dead and lifeless idols.
+Belshazzar was in full regale being cocky and blasphemous when sudden judgment was upon him and his kingdom.
+Immediately, wise men were called in to decipher the words which the hand had written on the wall, but none could do so.